gatsbyjs/gatsby/docs/blog/2019-07-26-how-i-used-theme-ui-to-build-my-gatsby-themes-library/index.md

 Building [themes](https://www.gatsbyjs.org/blog/2019-07-03-announcing-stable-release-gatsby-themes/) for Gatsby is fun and a great way to share projects with the open source community.
 In the past I mainly created starters which I added to the [starter library](https://www.gatsbyjs.org/starters/?v=2) on Gatsbyjs.org and called it a day.
 While working on my first starter to theme conversion I realized that I don't have a great overview or marketing site for my starters — I wanted to change that for my upcoming themes!
 Hence I created [themes.lekoarts.de](https://themes.lekoarts.de).
 It currently shows my available themes and their respective links to GitHub and demo website.
 Moreover I plan to send out a newsletter every month so be sure to subscribe :)

-With this blogpost I want to describe the process of creating my Gatsby Themes library website with [Theme UI](https://theme-ui.com/).
+With this blogpost I want to describe the process of creating my Gatsby themes library website with [Theme UI](https://theme-ui.com/).
 I won't go too deep into technical details so please don't expect this to be a tutorial.

 ## Design